-The core is split into two groups of muscles: The inner core and the outer core.
+The core is split into two muscles: The inner and outer core.

 The inner core consists of:

 When the core is not strong enough, the spine and back muscles overcompensate to keep the body standing correctly.
 Studies have shown how planks effectively activate the muscles responsible for spinal stabilization.
 The exercise targets the entirety of the core and strengthens the shoulders and glutes.
 Strengthening these muscles improves posture, helping to alleviate back problems and pain.
-However, it’s recommended to talk to a doctor before beginning a plank regimen if back pain is present.
+However, talking to a doctor before beginning a plank regimen is recommended if back pain is present.
 If done incorrectly, they could aggravate the back muscles.

 Choose an area clear of furniture where the whole body can stretch out.
 Follow these steps:

 There are variations of this exercise for different levels of physical fitness.
-Once the modified and full plank has been mastered, various planks can target other areas of the body.
+Once the modified and full plank has been mastered, various planks can target other body areas.
 These include:

-Anybody can work up to a plank at any age at any fitness level; it just takes time.
-Once achieved, it is a great way to keep the body’s core strong, healthy and helps prevent back problems.
+Anybody can work up to a plank at any age or fitness level; it just takes time.
+Once achieved, it is a great way to keep the body’s core strong and healthy and helps prevent back problems.